prototypefund/Digital_Bargeld-docs/core/api-sync.rst

 Special constraints for Tor
 ---------------------------

-We might introduce the notion of a "constraint" into the wallet's database that states that the database is a "Tor wallet".
+We might introduce the notion of a "constraint" into the client's database that states that the database is a "Tor wallet".
 Then, synchronizing a "Tor-wallet" with a non-Tor wallet should trigger a stern warning and require user confirmation (as otherwise